 The article is written by Jida Choura, a NomuKidz expert and the Middle East’s first and only Reflux Consultant

-40% of babies born suffer from reflux.
+About 40% of babies born suffer from this condition.
 However when dealing with baby reflux, doctors cannot do more than follow the guidelines: watch and wait, or medicate.

-Some will say it’s colic, wait 3 months, or they suggest introducing solids early.
-Others say wait until the baby is 6 months old, and a lot of them will say there is nothing we can do, “baby will grow out of it” – all while baby and mom are barely surviving.
+One doctor will say it’s colic, and will suggest waiting 3 months.
+Another will suggest introducing solids early.
+And a third doctor will say wait until the baby is 6 months old, and a lot of them will say there is nothing we can do.
+Meanwhile both baby and mom are barely surviving.

-I get it, I understand, I went through this.
+I get it, and I totally understand.
+I went through this too.

 Here are 4 things that my doctors did not tell me:

-Reflux is an involuntary regurgitation and it’s called GERD when it is strong.
-It is there to protect our digestive system.
-It prevents the air from going further down the digestive system and causing problems.
+Generally, this condition is an involuntary regurgitation and it’s called GERD when it is strong.
+It protects our digestive system, and prevents the air from going further down the digestive system and causing problems.
 It is something that our stomachs do.
 When we know what is causing it, we can make changes and stop it.

 2| There is no such thing as a difficult baby